andreabellavia/RCSplines/README.md

 ## B. Software

-Please consider citing the following manuscript if you use these macros or functions in your research: "*Discacciati A et al. Estimating and presenting non-linear associations with restricted cubic splines.
-International journal of epidemiology.
-2025 Aug;54(4).*"
+### Citation

+If you find these macros, functions, or tutorials useful in your research, please consider citing:

+Discacciati A, Palazzolo MG, Park JG, Melloni GEM, Murphy SA, Bellavia A.
+*Estimating and Presenting Non-Linear Associations with Restricted Cubic Splines.*
+International Journal of Epidemiology.
+2025.

 ### 1. RCS to model a continuous variable in logistic and Cox regression